mathaiml5/finance-toolkit/README.md

 ## finance-toolkit
-This project is a repository for finance toolkit using Linear Algebra and Octave that I created for Linear Algebra class
+This project is a repository for finance toolkit using Linear Algebra and Octave that I created for my Post-AP Linear Algebra class

  # Portfolio Optimization Using Linear Algebra
  ### by Vishak Srikanth

  This toolkit uses Linear Algebra to provide solutions for 3 common scenarios for portfolio optimization

- Given a number of securities with varied returns a_1, a_2,..., a_n investors are interested in determing how they can maximize returns while minimizng risk by constructing a blend of securities that can provide them good returns at acceptable risk.
+ Given a number of securities with varied returns a<sub>1</sub>, a<sub>2</sub>,..., a<sub>n</sub> investors are interested in determing how they can maximize returns while minimizng risk by constructing a blend of securities that can provide them good returns at acceptable risk.

  The Efficient frontier describes the maximum possible expected return for any given amount of risk from the portfolio of assets Or alternatively, the minimum amount of risk that one must accept for any given amount of expected return.